 - Facilitated the merger of the Sacramento office of Bullivant Hauser with Locke Lord including Bullivant’s former chairman Taylor Florence to establish Locke Lord’s Sacramento office.

-Edwin Woodsome and his Howrey litigation team (Daily Journal’s “$10M Rainmaker Club”) to Orrick Herrington & Sutcliffe where he had been Orrick’s National Litigation Chair for five years.
+- Represented Edwin Woodsome and his Howrey litigation team (Daily Journal’s “$10M Rainmaker Club”) to Orrick Herrington & Sutcliffe where he led Orrick’s National Litigation Chair for five years.

-Mark Wine – I.P. co-chair at McDermott Will & Emery to Orrick Herrington’s Orange County office where until recently, he was Managing Partner
+- Placed Mark Wine – I.P. co-chair at McDermott Will & Emery to Orrick Herrington’s Orange County office where he was Managing Partner for six years.

-- Kent Goss, Intellectual Property leader and his Pillsbury Winthrop litigation team to Orrick Herrington & Sutcliffe (L.A.) where he heads the litigation group.
+- Represented Kent Goss, Intellectual Property leader and his Pillsbury Winthrop litigation team to Orrick Herrington & Sutcliffe (L.A.) where he led the litigation group for five years.